Proposal and Submission Handbook

-This Principal Investigator (PI) Reference Guide will help faculty and staff understand action steps to complete to successfully develop a proposal, to gain institutional approval to submit a proposal at St. Cloud State University and to coordinate proposal submission to a funding agency.
+This Proposal and Submission Handbook helps faculty and staff understand action steps to complete to successfully develop a proposal, to gain institutional approval to submit a proposal at St. Cloud State University and to coordinate proposal submission to a funding agency.

 While the information is presented in a series of consecutive steps, depending on your timeframe, it may be necessary to execute some of steps concurrently.

-The earlier you engage the Office of Research and Sponsored Programs (RSP), the more help we can provide throughout the development process.
+The earlier you engage with Research and Sponsored Programs (RSP), the more help our team can provide throughout the development process.

 Quick Links